FitSmallBusiness

 • The statement ending balance and beginning balance are populated automatically based on the information entered in Step 2.

-• The cleared balance is calculated as the beginning balance minus payments cleared plus deposits cleared (as seen in item B).
+• The cleared balance in item A is calculated as the beginning balance minus payments cleared plus deposits cleared.

 • The sum of the cleared transactions—which are selected using the radial button (item C)—is reflected in payments + deposits (the entries beneath cleared balance).